Asymptotic Value of Monitoring Structures in Stochastic Games: Monotonicity of the Limit SSE Payoff Set

 \subsection{Strongly Symmetric Equilibrium for Symmetric Stochastic Games}

 We extend our results to an important class of PPE for symmetric games: \emph{strongly symmetric equilibrium (SSE)}.
 There are several reasons for pursuing this extension.
 First, SSE is a natural refinement of PPE in symmetric environments.
-Second, SSE is particularly useful for applications, as the SSE payoff set can be characterized and computed more easily.
+Second, applications often focus on SSE, as the SSE payoff set can be characterized and computed more easily.
 In fact, we show that the set of SSE payoffs is characterized by two programming problems, rather than an infinite number of programming problems in all directions of $\lambda \in \Lambda$.

 We note that our WG-order and monotonicity result is particularly useful for SSE.
-In symmetric games, the first-best symmetric payoff is usually not achievable in SSE.
-Since every player is treated symmetrically, the incentive to cooperate needs to be provided through costly group punishment in SSE, which leads to a failure of the folk theorem.
+In symmetric games, the first-best symmetric payoff is rarely achievable in SSE.
+Since every player is treated symmetrically, the incentive for cooperation needs to be provided through costly group punishment in SSE, which leads to a failure of the folk theorem.
 This leaves a room for an improved monitoring structure to reduce the incentive cost and enhance efficiency.

 We introduce symmetric stochastic games.
-A stochastic game is \emph{symmetric} if it satisfies the following conditions: 1) symmetric action sets, i.e., $A_i = B$ for some finite set $B$ for every $i \in I$, 2) symmetric payoff functions, i.e., $u_{\xi(i)}(a_{\xi(1)},\dots,a_{\xi(N)}, s) = u_i(a,s) $ for any $(a, s) \in B^N \times S$ and any permutation $\xi$ on $I$, 3) symmetric transition law, i.e., $q(\cdot|s, a)= q(\cdot |s, a')$ for any $(s, a)$ and $a'$ that is a permutation of $a$, and 4) symmetric monitoring structure, i.e., $f(\cdot|t,s,a)= f(\cdot |t,s,a')$ for any $(t, s), a$ and $a'$ that is a permutation of $a$.
+A stochastic game is \emph{symmetric} if it satisfies the following conditions: 1) symmetric action sets, i.e., $A_i = B$ for some finite set $B$ for every $i \in I$, 2) symmetric payoff functions, i.e., $u_{i}(a_{\xi(1)},\dots,a_{\xi(N)}, s) = u_{\xi(i)}(a,s) $ for any $(a, s) \in B^N \times S$ and any permutation $\xi$ on $I$, 3) symmetric transition law, i.e., $q(\cdot|s, a)= q(\cdot |s, a')$ for any $(s, a)$ and $a'$ that is a permutation of $a$, and 4) symmetric monitoring structure, i.e., $f(\cdot|t,s,a)= f(\cdot |t,s,a')$ for any $(t, s), a$ and $a'$ that is a permutation of $a$.
 Note that conditions 3) and 4) imply $p (\cdot |s,a) = p (\cdot |s,a')$ for such $a$ and $a'$ for each $s$.
 From now on, we drop the subscript $i$ and use $u(a, s)$ to denote each player's payoff when every player plays $a \in B$ at state $s$, and $u(a^\prime/a, s)$ to denote the payoff of playing $a^\prime \in B$ when every other player plays $a$ at state $s$.
 We also interpret distributions such as $q(\cdot|s, a)$ as the distribution when every player plays $a$, and $q(\cdot|s, a^\prime/a)$ as the distribution when one player unilaterally deviates to $a^\prime$ while every other player plays $a \in B$.

 A strategy profile is a strongly symmetric equilibrium (SSE) if it is a PPE and, at any history, all players play the same mixed action in equilibrium.
 Denote the set of SSE payoffs at state $s$ with monitoring structure $\Pi$ by $E^{\delta}_{SS}(s; \Pi)$.